 Ownership Disclosure: None

-Best Darryl Strawberry Baseball Card: 1983 Darryl Strawberry Topps Traded Rookie Card #108T
+Best Card: 1983 Darryl Strawberry Topps Traded Rookie Card #108T

-For example, he has suspended a total of three times for cocaine use by the league, leaving many analysts to wonder if he would have been able to keep up his form for longer if he hadn’t been battling personal demons at the time.
+For example, he has been suspended three times for cocaine use by the league, leaving many analysts to wonder if he would have been able to keep up his form for longer if he hadn’t been battling personal demons at the time.

-His cards aren’t especially expensive, possibly because of issues in later years, as well as the fact that the majority were released during the ‘junk wax era’.
-He also hasn’t made it into the Hall of Fame as of yet, which has an effect on his perceived legacy.
+His cards aren’t costly, possibly because of issues in later years and the fact that most were released during the ‘junk wax era’.
+He also hasn’t made it into the Hall of Fame, which affects his perceived legacy.

-Strawberry’s earlier cards are all fairly plentiful, while they don’t have any parallels or special versions as they were released in the mid-’80s.
+Strawberry’s earlier cards are all reasonably plentiful, while they don’t have any parallels or unique versions as they were released in the mid-’80s.

-Only gem mint versions are really worth a significant fee, with the 1983 Topps Traded having doubled in price over the last few years.
-There are a number of signed cards from later years which are also interesting, and they’re worth keeping an eye on.
+Only gem mint versions are worth a significant fee, with the 1983 Topps Traded having doubled in price over the last few years.
+Several signed cards from later years are also attractive and worth keeping an eye on.